Spotted Bass vs Largemouth Bass: What’s The Difference?

 Spotted Bass and Largemouth Bass: Tastes and Textures

-One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish, does spotted bass taste better than largemouth bass?
+One of the most important things people takes into consideration when choosing a fish in the store or while fishing is its taste.
+When comparing the two fish, spotted bass vs largemouth bass, let’s examine how their tastes compare.

 Spotted bass taste better due to their more mild to sweet, cleaner flavor.
 Largemouth bass taste fishier making spotted bass more desirable for people who don’t like a fishy flavor.

-What does spotted bass taste like?
 Spotted bass has a mild to sweet taste.
 Spotted bass is only slightly fishy but not enough to turn people away who don’t prefer a fishy taste.
-It’s much less fishier than a largemouth bass.
+It’s much less fishier.
 The flesh is white and has a firm texture.

-What does largemouth bass taste like?
 Largemouth bass has a strong flavor and is fishy.
-Largemouth has white flesh which can be watery but is firm and meaty.
+They have a white flesh which can be watery but is firm and meaty.

-When preparing recipes for dinner it’s not always possible to locate the type of fish called for.
-If you have some spotted bass, you may ask, can I substitute spotted bass for largemouth bass?
+When preparing recipes for dinner it’s not always possible to locate the type of fish in the market or while fishing.
+If you have only one bass species, you may wonder if you can substitute one for the other.

 Spotted bass can substitute for largemouth bass due to their similar firm textures although largemouth’s flavor is stronger.
 They both have a firm enough texture allowing similar cooking methods when substituting.
-Spotted and largemouth bass can be grilled, baked, broiled, fried or sautéed.
+Both bass can be grilled, baked, broiled, fried or sautéed.

 - Black Sea bass